operator-framework/josdk-webhooks/docs/README.md

 </dependency>
 ```

-Only additional resources used for admission hooks, are present in
+Only additional resources used for admission hooks are present in
 the [k8s](https://github.com/java-operator-sdk/admission-controller-framework/tree/main/samples/quarkus/k8s)
 directory.
 These are the configuration files to configure the admission hooks.
 For example the configuration for
 validation look like: